-The Program Contractor must submit annually (within 90 days from the start of the contract year) a statement whether any duties and responsibilities have been delegated to a subcontractor.
+The Program Contractor must submit annually (within 90 days from the start of the contract year) a statement whether any Contractor duties and responsibilities have been established under a., b., and c. of the second subparagraph above have been delegated to a subcontractor.
 If duties and responsibilities have been delegated to a subcontractor the Program Contractor must submit annually (within 90 days from the start of the contract year) a report listing the following:

 - Subcontractor's name

 - Delegated duties and responsibilities

 - Most recent review date of the duties, responsibilities and financial position of the subcontractor

 - Next scheduled review date

-- Identified areas of deficiency

-- Program Contractor's corrective action plan
+- Identified areas of deficiency - Program Contractor's corrective action plan